JOB POSTING: 2026-77-01

 - Reporting and discussing case planning and concerns to the Ministry of Children and Family Development (MCFD) staff.

-- Maintaining a thorough knowledge of community resources.
-Providing liaison, education and advocacy to other professionals, other agencies and the community as required.
+- Providing liaison, education and advocacy to other professionals, other agencies and the community as required.

 This position is a great fit for someone who has had experience working with families, is able to assess, prioritize, evaluate and problem solve, has good coaching and relationship building skills, and is able to work collaboratively with other program staff, social workers, and other related professionals.